 The white reflector bounces some light back into the shadows and “fills” them.

-For example, if you are side lighting your subject from the right side of the set then you would place the reflector on the left side of the subject to bounce light back into the shadows.
+For example, if you are side-lighting your subject from the right side of the set, then you would place the reflector on the left side of the subject to bounce light back into the shadows.

-Remember when we said that the 5 in 1 reflector is cost effective?
 Well not only does it have the white diffusion surface but it also has a white fill light surface that you can use as your reflector to fill in the shadows